ahp-electronics/xc-firmware/README.md

 payload

-    bytes +lines#: pulses count of each line within the integration time bytes +lines#: autocorrelations count of each line by the selected autocorrelation line delayed by crosscorrelation lag zero bytes +baselines#: crosscorrelations count of pulses of each line with others by the selected delay amount bytes +16: 8-byte timestamp of current packet
+    bytes +lines#: pulses count of each line within the integration time bytes +lines#: autocorrelations real/imaginary count of each line within the packet time bytes +baselines#: crosscorrelations real/imaginary count of pulses of each line with others ones within the packet time bytes +16: 8-byte timestamp of current packet

 checksum